 - Combine the ingredients in a heat-proof bowl or the top of a double boiler and whisk until combined.

-- Place bowl over a pot of water or assemble the double boiled and, over medium heat, bring the water to a simmer.
+- Place bowl over a pot of water or assemble the double boiler and, over medium heat, bring the water to a simmer.
 Cook, stirring very frequently, until the mixture begins to thicken and then the bids separate from the whey.
 This will take 20-30 minutes form when you start to see the curds begin to form, and it will look similar to scrambled eggs when it is done.

-- Pour the mixture into the cheesecloth to drain off the liquid (the whey), and allow to drai for several minutes.
+- Pour the mixture into the cheesecloth to drain off the liquid (the whey), and allow to drain for several minutes.
 Then gather the cheesecloth, forming the cheese into a ball and squeeze out as much liquid as possible, allowing to cool until you can handle it, if necessary.

 - Keeping the cheesecloth wrapped tightly around the cheese, drain for several hours or overnight in the refrigerator.

 - Preheat the oven to 350°F and place the cheese in an oven save dish.
 Bake for about 30 minutes or until golden.

 - Cool completely in the refrigerator before slicing.